willothy/nvim-cokeline/README.md

 ![cokeline-bufferline](.github/images/cokeline-bufferline-lua.png)

-Notice in particular how differently the two plugins render bufferlines with many files opened:  `nvim-bufferline.lua` simply omits a buffer if it doesn't fit entirely, while `cokeline.nvim` tries to squeeze in as much as possible and cuts off the rest.
+Notice in particular how differently the two plugins render bufferlines with many files opened:  `bufferline.nvim` simply omits a buffer if it doesn't fit entirely, while `cokeline.nvim` tries to squeeze in as much as possible and cuts off the rest.